Infant Loss and Grief

 Perinatal grief is an emotion that people experience after the loss of an unborn baby/fetus.

 The loss of the baby can happen spontaneously (miscarriage) or intentionally (abortion).
 Either way, it brings a lot of different types of emotions, such as depression, anxiety, feelings of guilt, and shame.

-Although all losses need time for grief – a time for you to reassess where you are and where you are going to do from now on, a loss of a baby/fetus can lead to some feelings of grief that last for a long time.
+Although all losses need time for grief – a time for you to reassess where you are and what you will do from now on, a loss of a baby/fetus can lead to some feelings of grief that last for a long time.

 “Normal” grief will go away after one year or so.
-If you have lost your baby/fetus and you are still suffering from it, you might be suffering from perinatal grief and you might want to talk to a therapist to help you deal with it.
+If you have lost your baby/fetus and are still suffering from it, you might be suffering from perinatal grief and want to talk to a therapist to help you deal with it.

 What is Neonatal (Stillbirth) Grief/Loss?

-Neonatal grief is an emotion that people experience after a loss of a full-term baby (at birth or up to 28 days after birth).
+Neonatal grief is an emotion that people experience after a loss of a full-term baby (at birth or up to 28 days after delivery).